I received an email the other day from someone asking about my story.

 As the Amazon FBA phenomenon warped totally out of control, I saw enormous growth in my business.
 Marketing Words became one of the first companies to offer Amazon copywriting services and training, and we could hardly catch our breath.

-I had a small team of writers who were each producing hundreds of listings every month, and the sales for my Amazon Advantage ebook and Amazon Product Description Boot Camp were off the charts!
-(So, as you see, we are still in the Product-Creation Era, which overlaps with all others from this point on.)
+I had a small team of writers who were each producing hundreds of listings every month, and the sales for two of the Amazon-related training products I created were off the charts!

 And while the growth was exciting from a financial perspective, the pressure to keep up was intense.
-The wish for greater freedom was compounded by the stress.
+My wish for greater freedom was compounded by the stress.

 I gave selling on Amazon two separate attempts about two years apart.
 While I did have some success with retail arbitrage, I found the entire process difficult, complicated, and irritating.